-- 97 The Core Path, right of way and cycle route running through the site is a key feature of the area and should be protected as part of any future development. - Ore Path CTYS/112 had been only partly incorporated into the design.
+- 101 The Core Path, right of way and cycle route running through the site is a key feature of the area and should be protected as part of any future development. - 102 Community Greenspace has commented on the plans and noted initially that Core Path CTYS/112 had been only partly incorporated into the design.
 It had been suggested that a link be made to Fairhill Crescent either by upgrading the existing path or creating a new path through the wooded area.
-Rather than do this the applicant has incorporated links to the path from the new development.
-Details of the re-routed cycle/pedestrian path will be required by condition (Condition 8).
+Rather than do this the applicant has incorporated links to the path from the new development. - 103 Details of the re-routed cycle/pedestrian path will be required by condition (Condition 8).
 A condition will also be included to agree how the works will limit disruption to the existing path and path users (Condition 7).
 All new paths would be expected to meet Council standards (Condition 2).